A fast direct solver for two-dimensional transmission problems of elastic waves: Numerical examples

 Furthermore, the fast direct solver based on the Burton--Miller formulation outperforms that based on the PMCHWT formulation.
 More precisely, the computational time for the former is approximately $20\%$ shorter than that for the latter, as summarized in Table \ref{tb:ratio}.

-The fast direct solver is characterized by its efficiency in handling multiple right sides of the equations after the initial solution.
-To evaluate this performance, we measured the total computational time for 10 right sides under the same conditions.
+The fast direct solver is characterized by its efficiency in handling multiple right-hand sides of the equations after the initial solution.
+To evaluate this performance, we measured the total computational time for 10 right-hand sides under the same conditions.
 This scenario included an initial incident wave followed by nine additional waves from angles different than the initial one.
 Table \ref{tb:second_and_after} shows the measurement results when the shape of the inclusion is square.
-From Table \ref{tb:second_and_after}, we see that the proposed fast direct solvers can efficiently solve the multiple right-side problems.
+From Table \ref{tb:second_and_after}, we see that the proposed fast direct solvers can efficiently solve the multiple right-hand side problems.